getAlby/lightning-browser-extension/README.md

 ## STATUS: experimental

-### A general Lightning Browser extension that uses native messaging to connect to wallet interfaces
+### A general browser extension to bring the Bitcoin Lightning network to the browser

+The extension provides deep lighting integration for websites (for payments and authentication flows).

 The goal is to write a minimal web extension supporting the developing [WebLN standard](https://webln.dev) to allow browsers to interact with lightning.